exploratoria/exploratoria.github.io/talk.md

 _Notes, discussions, agendas or whatever_

+2015-09-04 ~ Theo

+Topics of discussion for today's meet-up

+* Mailing list?
+* Versioning and revision control
+	* Should be able to run older revisions of apps
+* Naming projects in good SEO ways
+* Use of Ace editor features require splitting files into HTML, CSS, JavaScript...
+	* How about 100% JavaScript ;-)
+* A libs or libraries folder?

 2015-09-03 ~ Theo

 * Major housekeeping
 * Every project has a readme and is navigable from the Exploratoria home page
 * Also lots of code clean up

+Added Parametric Surfaces Menu Edit View

 2015-09-02 ~ Theo